 The capital city of Curaçao is Willemstad, widely known for its historic old town and pastel-colored colonial architecture.
 But there’s much more to this town than its pretty buildings and bustling waterfront.
 The Historic Area of Willemstad, Inner City and Harbour was designated a UNESCO World Heritage Site in 1997.

-Here’s the description of Willemstad on the UNESCO World Heritage Site website:
+Description from the UNESCO World Heritage Site website:

 The people of the Netherlands established a trading settlement at a fine natural harbour on the Caribbean island of Curaçao in 1634.
 The town developed continuously over the following centuries.
 The modern town consists of several distinct historic districts whose architecture reflects not only European urban-planning concepts but also styles from the Netherlands and from the Spanish and Portuguese colonial towns with which Willemstad engaged in trade. [read more on the UNESO website]